v-trungdt21/svm-from-scratch/README.md

 $ pre-commit install
 ```

-# Work Convention
+# Work Convention ✨
 - Code convention: Follow PEP8 convention (include docstrings for functions).
 - Update `__init__.py` when you add new modules.
-- Use pre-commit so that the code would not be messy when merge between commits.\
+- Use pre-commit so that the code would not be messy when merge between commits:
+  - Usually, you can just `git commit` and `pre-commit` will run itself.
+  - If you want to run it manually, use `pre-commit run --all-files` to run all files, `pre-commit run <hook_id>` to run a specific hook.
+- Remember to put understandable commit descriptions.
 - Update `taskX.md` of your task (documentation, progress, API documentation) usually so that other can follow it.
 - Write tests if you can.

-# Contributors
+# Contributors 🥺
 - Phan Hoang Viet
 - Tran Duc Nam
 - Nguyen Hoang Tuan Duy